cloudquery/cloudquery/website/pages/blog/introducing-the-tailscale-source-plugin.md

 <BlogHeader/>

 CloudQuery is an open-source, extendable framework that gives you a single-pane-of-glass to your cloud-infrastructure using SQL.
 Today, we are happy to announce the release of the Tailscale source plugin for CloudQuery.

-Tailscale is a company that provides open-source software defined mesh virtual private network (VPN) software and a web-based management service.
+[Tailscale](https://tailscale.com/) is a company that provides open-source software defined mesh virtual private network (VPN) software and a web-based management service.
-Tailscale also provides a zero config mesh VPN service under the same name.

 CloudQuery now supports pulling ACL, Device and DNS resources from [Tailscale](https://tailscale.com/) using Tailscale API.